Short Term Rentals

 Existing STR ordinances around the country provide excellent models for revising Santa Fe’s ordinances.

-Federal judges have consistently upheld the right of Cities and Counties to create and enforce zoning ordinances.
+Federal judges have consistently upheld the right of cities to create and enforce zoning ordinances.

 Do Something